xoidlabs/xoid/readme.md

 ### Derived state

-For derived state, the same `create` function is used.
-A derived store has the same properties above.
-Their API was heavily inspired by **Recoil**.
+The same `create` function is used for creating derived stores.
+This API was heavily inspired by **Recoil**.

 ```js
 import { create } from 'xoid'